 Solid Video Corporation (SVC) earns commission from sales of Solid Trading Limited (STL), a company owned by SGI's majority stockholders, to customers in the Philippines.
-SVC also advances funds to STL to pay foreign suppliers.
+SVC also collects the receivables related to the sales of STL which are payable immediately upon receipt.